apophis30/web-research-agent/README.md

 The script will:
 - Start the FastAPI backend on port 8000
-- Start the Streamlit frontend on port 8501
+- Start the Next.js frontend on port 3000
 - Handle graceful shutdown of both services
 - Provide combined logging output